DarrenKirby/cozenage/docs/source/howto/installation.rst

 Cozenage provides a unified Makefile which uses either CMake or GNU-make for the build process.
 There is no install target for now, but I will add one upon the stable release.
-For now, just run the binary from the source tree.
+For now, just run the binary from the source tree, or manually copy it to a suitable place.

 Install dependencies
 --------------------